keven11111112/eclipse-papyrus/plugins/uml/org.eclipse.papyrus.uml.commands/README.txt

 This plugin is created to regroup actions which can be used in :
    - oep.uml.modelexplorer
-   - oep.sysml.modelexplorer
+   - oep.%DSML%.modelexplorer

-for example, the handler RenameNamedElementHandler works with UML, but if we choose distribute a Papyrus for SysML version, we can exclude oep.uml.modelexplorer, nevertheless, we need to Rename UML Element.
+for example, the handler RenameNamedElementHandler works with UML, but if we choose distribute a Papyrus for DSML version, we can exclude oep.uml.modelexplorer, nevertheless, we need to Rename UML Element.

 So this plugin was created to avoid this kind of problem.